 - Code Geass has an interesting case: the Revolutionary War was lost due to Benjamin Franklin defecting for a title of nobility before he appealed to Louis XVI for assistance, but then Britain lost to Napoléon Bonaparte, and therefore no longer has control over the British Isles.
 They regroup as the Britannian Empire, physically in North America.
 Worth noting that the actual Alternate History split was earlier - Henry IX succeeded Elizabeth I, instead of James I. What 1775-6 were like in this universe is honestly anyone's guess.

-- In one issue of Grant Morrison's JLA, a probability-altering villain twisted time so America never revolted, and a King George was on the throne.
+- In one issue of JLA (1997), a probability-altering villain twisted time so America never revolted, and a King George was on the throne.
 Amongst other things, the Capitol Building changes to look kind of like a larger version of the Houses of Parliament.

 - There's a very brief reference in JSA to a world where the heroes are the Colonial Society of Justice.
 For some reason, Starman and Stargirl (the only characters we see) wear Revolutionary War era costumes.